Alessandragon/Mparloc/README.md

     BSC3
     CGG3 ....

-The configuration of the module is done by compiling two files located in the `config_files` folder:
+The configuration of  module is done by compiling two files located in the `config_files` folder:

     run_loc.conf # Main configuration file
     weights_table.dat # Correspondence table between SNR(Signal to Noise Ratio) and the error in second on seismic pick phase